oaworks/oa-works/src/policies/privacy.md

 ## Security

-Open Access Button has [HTTPS](https://en.wikipedia.org/wiki/HTTPS) turned on by default for both access to the public website as well as for our API.
-We make good faith efforts to store information collected by Open Access Button in an environment that is secure, however we cannot guarantee complete security.
+OA.Works has [HTTPS](https://en.wikipedia.org/wiki/HTTPS) turned on by default for both access to the public website as well as for our API.
+We make good faith efforts to store information collected by OA.Works in an environment that is secure, however we cannot guarantee complete security.
 We will store any information collected for a length of time appropriate to our needs.
-The data collected by the Open Access Button is stored on servers in Europe, which are only accessible via Secure Shell Public Key Cryptography [(SSH)](https://en.wikipedia.org/wiki/SSH_(Secure_Shell)) and are fully firewalled.
+The data collected by the OA.Works is stored on servers in Europe, which are only accessible via Secure Shell Public Key Cryptography [(SSH)](https://en.wikipedia.org/wiki/SSH_(Secure_Shell)) and are fully firewalled.

 ## Changes to Our Policies